thuml/iTransformer/scripts/boost_performance/README.md

 ## Scripts

-In each folder named after the dataset, we provide the iTransformers and the vanilla Transformers experiments.
+In each folder named after the dataset, we compare the performance of iTransformers and the vanilla Transformers.

 ```
 # iTransformer on the Traffic Dataset with gradually enlarged lookback windows.